github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 {% endnote %}

 Runner groups are used to control which repositories can run jobs on your {% data variables.actions.hosted_runner %}s.
-Subsequently, you must grant access to the group from each level of the management hierarchy, depending on where you've defined the {% data variables.actions.hosted_runner %}:
+You must grant access to the group from each level of the management hierarchy, depending on where you've defined the {% data variables.actions.hosted_runner %}:

 - **Runners at the enterprise level**: Configure the runner group to grant access to all the required organizations.
 In addition, for each organization, you must configure the group to specify which repositories are allowed access.
 - **Runners at the organization level**: Configure the runner group by specifying which repositories are allowed access.